 The Corporation has been accounted for as a "blended" component unit of the City of Irvine, California (the City).
 Despite being legally separate, the Corporation is so intertwined with the City that it is, in substance, part of the City's operations.
 Previously, five of the nine directors on the Corporation's board are required to be duly elected or appointed members of the City Council.
 In January 2013 the directors reduced to five, which are all council members.
 Also, the Corporation's articles of incorporation may not be amended without the prior written consent of a majority of these five directors.
-Accordingly, the balances and transactions of the City's Comprehensive Annual Financial Report, a copy of which can be obtained at the City of Irvine, 1 Civic Center Plaza, Irvine, CA 92606
+Accordingly, the balances and transactions of the Corporation are included in the Orange County Great Park Special Revenue Fund of the City's Comprehensive Annual Financial Report, a copy of which can be obtained at the City of Irvine, 1 Civic Center Plaza, Irvine, CA 92606.